SheetJS/sheetjs/demos/function/README.md

 can generate an array of objects that can be fed to another service.

-At the simplest level, a file on the filesystem can be converted using the bin script that ships with the `npm` module:
+At the simplest level, a file on the filesystem can be converted using the bin script that ships with the NodeJS package:

 ```bash
 $ xlsx /path/to/uploads/file > /tmp/new_csv_file